archx64-ait/a4-do-you-agree/README.md

 The application will be running at <http://localhost:8000/>.
 Click on Get Started to navigate to prediction page.

 <img src='code/figures/webapp.PNG' alt='web application'>

+Note: model files are not included in GitHub repository as they are too large to upload.